OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 	To link items in a collection, use "Member Of" instead.

 This field is similar to "Member Of" but is intended to link to items that are a subset of another item, like a book or atlas.
 The first step is to create a separate parent record and assign it a unique ID.
-Then, enter the parent record's ID in the *member item's* metadata.
+Then, enter the parent item's ID in the *member item's* metadata.

-IDs entered in this field in the *member item's* metadata will populate a "Is part of..." widget on the member item's show page and a "Has part..." widget on the parent's show page.
-Nothing needs to be entered in the parent record's metadata.
+IDs entered in this field in the *member item's* metadata will populate an "Is part of..." widget on the member item's show page and a "Has part..." widget on the parent item's show page.
+Nothing needs to be entered in the parent item's metadata.

 ```
 "dct_isPartOf_sm": ["88cc9b19-3294-4da9-9edd-775c81fb1c59"]